Homeschooling parents can pique their kids' interests by incorporating educational information right into the decor.

 One of the easiest ways to do this is to make use of the large block of space that is your shower curtain.

 The easiest-to-find educational shower curtain is the world map.
 These are commonly available at discount department stores.
-Our current world map shower curtain came from Target, but you can frequently find a similar world map shower curtain at Walmart, JC Penney, or Amazon.
+Our current world map shower curtain came from Target and is no longer available, but you can find a large selection of world map shower curtains at Amazon.

 Laura Grace Weldon, who also blogs for TheHomeSchoolMom, doesn't seem to find that the passive learning offered by shower curtains worked that well in her house, and she has another great idea for getting people to engage with the map she hung at her house.
 But I actually have heard from a lot of families that their shower curtains really work to set an educational agenda or become a cue for memory work that kids themselves initiate and enjoy.